hammyhamza/Livecenter-Doc/README.md

 ```

 #### Step 2: (Get goals of the selected match)
-> Select a match from the list of the matches and pass its id to get match detail data, goals and ticker.
+> Select a match from the list of the matches and pass its id to get match detail Data, Goals or Ticker.

 ```swift
 //For example select the first match in the array